sharee-k/horiseon/README.md

 # Horiseon - Code Refactor Challenge
-> The is a training project to test my ability to refactor code.
+> This is a training project to test my ability to refactor code.
 I was given starter code and instructed to reformat the HTML file to ensure that it had proper semantic HTML properties, images had accessible alt attributes, and links functioned properly.
-For the CSS file, I was instructed to properly comment, cosolidate, and organize.
+For the CSS file, I was instructed to properly comment, consolidate, and organize.

 ## Table of contents
 * [General info](#general-info)